|KNOXVILLE POLICE DEPARTMENT (KPD)

 is physically in the Chiefs suite.
 Darrell answers directly to

-Chief Sterling Owen and is considered a member of his Command Staff.
+the City's Police Chief and is considered a member of his Command Staff.

 The Public Information Office is structured to support the entire Knoxville